-In January 2017, the FASB issued ASU 2017-03, Accounting Changes and Error Corrections (Topic 250) and Investments - Equity Method and Joint Ventures (Topic 323): Amendments to SEC Paragraphs Pursuant to Staff Announcements at the September 22, 2016 and November 17, 2016 EITF Meetings.
-ASU 2017-03 incorporates into the Accounting Standards Codification recent SEC guidance about disclosing the effect on financial statements of adopting the revenue, leases and credit losses standards.
-This update is effective upon issuance.
-The adoption of this ASU is not expected to have a material effect on the Company's financial position, results of operations or cash flows.
+In March 2018, the FASB issued ASU 2018-05, Income Taxes (Topic 740): Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 118.
+ASU 2018-05 adds SEC guidance to the accounting standards codification regarding the Tax Cuts and Jobs Act.
+This update became effective upon addition to the FASB Codification.
+The adoption of this ASU is not expected to have a material effect on the Company's financial position, result of operations or cash flows.